DragonSenses/Algorithms/LeetCode/61-rotate-list/problem.md

   - Large values of `k` compared to the size of the list (`k > n`).

 - **Optimized Rotation**: To avoid unnecessary computational effort, calculate the effective rotations using the modulo operation: `k = k % n`.

+# Cyclic Shift Approach

+The idea revolves around understanding the **cyclic nature of the rotation** and reducing unnecessary computation through smart observations:

+1. **Circular Transformation**: Think of the linked list as forming a loop or circle.
+This helps in visualizing the rotation process as simply moving the "start" of the list to a new point on the circle.

+2. **Modulo Optimization**: Recognizing that rotations beyond the size of the list (i.e., `k >= n`) return us to a previously seen configuration.
+Using the modulo operation simplifies the rotation to only what's needed.

+3. **New Break Point**: The trick lies in identifying where to "cut" the loop to form the new head and tail, which depends on the size of the list (`n`) and the reduced value of `k`.